A Commonsense

 One of the primary legal considerations is detailed in the Family Property Act: For the agreement to be considered binding, each spouse must have a lawyer to provide them with independent legal advice.
 While this may sound like it complicates the process, it’s actually a positive; when each spouse has separate representation, it’s much more difficult for one spouse to coerce the other into accepting terms they disagree with.

 The agreement must be in writing, signed by both spouses, and witnessed.
 It can include the division of assets and debts and is to include full disclosure from each spouse.
-It’s possible to set the grounds for spousal support or to waive that support.
-However, one thing that may not be included in a prenuptial is parenting time arrangements if the marriage ends.
-That has to be handled separately as part of the divorce process.
+It’s possible to set the grounds for spousal support or to waive that support; however, this is something to have a thorough discussion about especially if one spouse is the primary caregiver for the children while the other spouse is advancing their career.
+One thing that should not be included in a prenuptial is how parenting arrangements will be if the marriage ends.
+This should be handled separately as part of the separation and divorce process to ensure the arrangements are in the children’s best interests.

 Why Should a Couple Set up a Prenuptial Agreement if They Don’t Have Many Assets?